 You should be able to browse by person, department, location, and skill.
 Your admins should retain control over the content that is shown to specific employees.

-Overall, an org chart is a helpful tool that can help large organizations feel smaller, and bring dispersed employees closer together.
+Overall, an org chart can help large organizations feel smaller, and bring dispersed employees closer together.